saliei/saliei.github.io/content/posts/spack-package-manager.md

 depends_on("intel-onepi-mkl@2023.0.0:", when="+mkl")
 ```

-Spack uses Clingo to achieve this.
+Spack uses Clingo to do the concretization.
 Clingo is the most widely used ASP (Answer Set Programming)
 solver developed by the University of Potsdam that, uses SAT (Boolean Satisfiability) solver.
 ASP is a declarative programming that is used for searching and optimization problems.
 It's particularly good at handling knowledge representation, constraint satisfaction,